fmaussion/teaching/install_python.rst

 Download the exercises and the data
 -----------------------------------

-The exercises (*.ipynb files) and the data can be downloaded from OLAT.
+The exercises (*.ipynb files) and the data can be downloaded from OLAT or from this Github repository.
 Open `00_Getting_Started.ipynb` to start to learn Python!